megalithic/bits-and-bobs/README.markdown

 Use `~/.localrc` as your location for sensitive information.
-Optionally, you can let `script/bootstrap` handle the submoduling of your private repo to ~/.dotfiles/private and subsequently executing an expected install script at `~/.dotfiles/private/install.sh`.
+Optionally, you can let `script/bootstrap` handle the submoduling of your private repo to ~/.dotfiles/private, which will execute an install script, assuming it's located at `~/.dotfiles/private/install.sh`.

 For some submodule info, rather, [a cheatsheet](http://blog.jacius.info/git-submodule-cheat-sheet/).